 Sturgess heals Abe’s wounds and tells him that the vampires have mostly been hiding out in the South as plantation owners, using the slaves as a food supply.
-Abe, studying for the law, is trained in the art of vampire hunting – and not a Scooby in sight.
+Abe, studying for the law, is also trained by Henry in the fine (or not-so-fine) art of vampire hunting – and not a Scooby in sight (obligatory Buffy reference considering the subject matter).
 Having had a bad experience with guns, Abe prefers the silver-coated axe as his weapon of choice.

 Sturgess sends the newly martial arts-trained Abe to Springfield to practice law.
 There he meets shopkeeper Joshua Speed (Simpson), who hires the young man and allows him to stay in a room above the store.
 The two become fast friends but coming back into Abe’s life is Will Johnson (Mackie), the young boy Abe saved from whipping years ago.
 Also in his life; Mary Todd (Winstead), the fiancée of rising political star Stephen Douglas (Tudyk).

 By night, Abe kills local vampires and chafes for the chance to get his hands on Barts.
-Finally, when Sturgess finds out that Abe has been making friends and fallen in love, he chides him that he’s making a horrible mistake – these people will be endangered by the things Abe does.
+Finally, when Sturgess finds out that Abe has been making friends and fallen in love, he warns him that he’s making a horrible mistake – these people will be endangered by the things Abe does at night.
 And that’s just what happens.
 Once Abe finally gets his hands on Jack Barts, people – okay, vampires – take notice.
-In particular, Adam (Sewell), the leader of the vampires here in the States, a creature who has lived since the days of the pharaohs who is eager to establish a nation of his own for his kind – the Confederate States of America, for one.
+In particular, Adam (Sewell) who is the leader of the vampires here in the States, a creature who has lived since the days of the pharaohs and who is eager to establish a nation of his own for his kind – the Confederate States of America, for one.

 He and his sister/enforcer Vadoma (Wasson) hatch a plan to bring Lincoln to them, kidnapping Will and bringing him to their New Orleans plantation.
 Abe and Speed rescue him by the skin of their teeth, but Abe determines to fight Adam in a less direct way – through politics.
 Abe’s determination and vision leads him to the White House.